exploreshaifali/exploreshaifali.github.io/_posts/djangoTvsC1.md

 # Django - Choosing TextField over CharField

-A couple of months back while working on database design at hashgrowth, we noticed that for a couple of CharFields(of a Django model), we don't have any upper limit for length of characters.
+A couple of months back while working on database design at HashGrowth, we noticed that for a couple of CharFields(of a Django model), we don't have any upper limit for length of characters.
 Also we don't expect those fields to be long enough to use TextField.
 Because there was no `max_length` restriction, we thought of using TextField instead of CharField, if and only if there is no performance difference when using either.
 So we wanted to know if performance affect by any means while using any of them.

 ###Disclaimer

 We concluded that - Django's TextField and CharField with PorstgreSql database have no difference in terms of performance.

-Here I am writing down the whole postmortem story and how we reached to the conslusion that TextField does not affect to performance by any means.
+Here I am writing down the whole postmortem story and how we reached to the conclusion that TextField does not affect to performance by any means.

-### The Begining
+### The Beginning

 At first place, we checked out Django docs, for CharField[1] it says: